denisecase/smart-sales-duckdb-sql/README.md

 **DuckDB** For the Data Warehouse (DW)

 - DuckDB is a newer datastore built especially for OLAP.
-- It's about as easy to use as SQLite, but has improved support for built-in data types.
+- It's about as easy to use as SQLite, and has improved support for built-in data types.
-- It can run in-memory (just while scripts are running), or be persisted in a simple file.
+- It can run in-memory (just while scripts are running), and be persisted in a simple file.

 **SQL** For Querying the DW